GUELPH LAWYER GUIDING CLIENTS IN SEVERANCE PACKAGE TAXATION

 When you accept a severance package agreement, all monetary parts of the package may be subject to income taxes.
 Anything that is classified as income will be subject to the standard income tax rate along with any other employment insurance (EI) benefits you receive.
 However, an experienced employment lawyer might be able to help you structure your agreement to avoid or reduce taxes payable.
 This is another of advantage of not signing your agreement before an employment lawyer has reviewed it.

-At Peter A. McSherry Law Office in Guelph, I help clients evaluate their options after a close review of their severance package offers.
+At Peter A. McSherry Employment Lawyer in Guelph, I help clients evaluate their options after a close review of their severance package offers.
 Contact me to obtain an evaluation and discover what more I can offer you.
 You have the right to ask your employer for additional time to review a severance package.
 Every situation is unique and should be professionally evaluated.

 Cambridge Lawyer Helping Clients Benefit From Severance Income Tax Reduction